The American Automobile Industry in World War Two

 Author's photo.

-This is the data plate on the pump on the left in the previous photo.
+This is the data plate that was on the pump on the left in the previous photo.
 It is a long distance gasoline storage gasoline pump.
 Author's photo.

 S.F.
 Bowser formed S.F.
 Bowser & Co., and in 1885 began selling pumps.
 Mr. Bowser led the company until his death in 1938.
 In 1969, the Keene Corporation, an insulation manufacturer in Tennessee, purchased Bowser.
 The insulation Keene produced contained asbestos, and in the early 1990s it went out of business, taking Bowser along with it, due to asbestos related lawsuits.